FrederickMih/FrederickMih/README.md

 ### Hey there 👋

 #### Mih Frederick
-> Currently enrolled at Microverse,  a remote pair programming school as a Full-stack Developer.
+> Currently enrolled at Microverse,  a remote pair programming school as a full-stack web developer.

 <div align="center">
   <p>Hi there 👋👋👋</p>
-  <p>I'm a Full Stack Web developer.</p>
+  <p>I'm a full-stack web developer.</p>

 <br />